What is Budgetary Control?

 Budgetary Control Process

-The budgetary control process can be broadly broken down into 3 steps as shown below:
+The budgetary control process can be broadly broken down into 3 steps, as shown below:

 Types of Budgetary Control

-- Operation budgetary control: This type of budgetary control is used to monitor the sales and operating expenses of a company.
-Effectively, it closely scrutinizes the day-to-day activities of the company and ensures adherence to the financial plan.
-The companies usually conduct such checks on a monthly basis that enables them to take timely corrective measures.
-Operation budgetary control can be instrumental in the achievement of the desired level of profitability.
+- Operation budgetary control: This monitors a company’s sales and operating expenses.
+Effectively, it closely scrutinizes the company’s day-to-day activities and ensures adherence to the financial plan.
+The companies usually conduct such checks monthly, enabling them to take timely corrective measures.
+Operation budgetary control can be instrumental in achieving the desired profitability level.

-- CapEx budgetary control: This type of budgetary control looks into the capital expenditures of a company, such as the purchase or expansion ofPP&E (plant, property, and equipment).
-It helps companies to plan and control capital expenditure which invariably involves huge investment.
+- CapEx budgetary control: This type of budgetary control looks into the capital expenditures of a company, such as the purchase or expansion of PP&E (plant, property, and equipment).
+It helps companies to plan and control capital expenditure which invariably involves huge investments.

 Following are the examples are given below: